 Our school provides a safe environment where children can learn and develop.
-This is an essential part of our whole school approach to safeguarding which incorporates a culture of vigilance where children's welfare is promoted, timely and appropriate safeguarding action is taken for children who need extra help or who may be suffering, or likely to suffer harm.
+This is an essential part of our whole school approach to safeguarding which incorporates a culture of vigilance where

 The school environment is safe and secure and protects our learners from harm or the risk of harm.
 Positive behaviours are consistently promoted, and abusive or inappropriate behaviour challenged.
 A positive and supportive environment is promoted which gives learners a sense of being valued.